Wandalen/wTools/module/core/data_fmt/docs/invariant/001_data_model.md

 #### TableView

 `TableView` is the format-agnostic data structure consumed by all formatters.
-It holds extracted headers and rows as plain string vectors, decoupled from `TreeNode` internals.
+It holds column metadata (names and types) and rows of `DecoratedText` cells — each cell carries a text string plus an optional ANSI color and independent bold/dim weight flags — decoupled from `TreeNode` internals.
 The `TableShapedView` trait provides generic extraction from any tree node whose data type supports display formatting, converting data values to strings automatically.

 #### Edge Case Contracts